WTAW (AM): WTAW

 On May 3, 2000, the stations on 1150 and 1620 kHz swapped identities, with 1150 becoming sports radio KZNE (while maintaining its longtime role as the flagship of Texas A&M Aggies athletics), and 1620 inheriting the historic WTAW call letters and its talk radio format.
 Although for the average listener this meant that WTAW had moved from 1150 to 1620 kHz, and KNZE had done the reverse, according to FCC regulatory practices the same station on 1620 kHz continued to be licensed (Facility ID 87145 in FCC nomenclature), with just call letter changes taking place.
+While most radio stations in Texas have call letters beginning with a "K", the WTAW call sign, which was randomly assigned from a sequential list, dates back to 1922, when Texas was still in "W" territory.
+The WTAW call sign is one of the oldest in the United States, and the station later adopted the slogan "Watch The Aggies Win".

 On December 4, 2003, WTAW and KZNE were sold to Bryan Broadcasting.
+In 2021, WTAW was awarded an NAB Marconi Radio Award for "Small Market Station of the Year."